yelicoder/spring-jpa/README.md

   * ALL: propagates all operations - including Hibernate-specific ones - from a parent to a child entity
   * PERSIST: propagates the persist operation from a parent to a child entity
   * MERGE: propagates the merge operation from a parent to a child entity
-  * REMOVE: propagates the remove operation from parent to child entity
+  * REMOVE: propagates the remove operation from a parent to a child entity
   * REFRESH: re-read the value of a given instance from the database
   * DETACH: The child entity will also get removed from the persistent context
-  * REPLICATE (Hibernate only): used when we have more than one data source, and we want the data in sync
+  * REPLICATE (Hibernate only): used when having more than one data source, and we want the data in sync
   * SAVE_UPDATE (Hibernate only): propagates the same operation to the associated child entity
   * LOCK (Hibernate only): re-attaches the entity and its associated child entity with the persistent context again
 * Fetch Types